What to Do When Your 5 Year Old Won’t Stay in Bed

 So, what makes a good bedtime routine?

-• Start at the same time every night.
+First, start at the same time every night.
 If the bedtime routine starts with brushing her teeth, set a specific time to brush her teeth (for instance, at 6:45pm every night).
 Don’t start at 6:45pm one night, then 7:30pm the next.

-• Do the same activities in the same order.
-Now that you have a start time for the bedtime routine, the next thing is to do your bedtime activities in the same order.
 Let’s say you brush her teeth, bathe and dress her, read bedtime books, turn off the lights and say good night as part of your routine.
-Make sure you do those activities in the same order.
-For instance, don’t swap reading books as the first thing you do when you should start by brushing her teeth.
+Make sure you do those activities in that same order every night.
+Don’t swap reading books as the first thing you do when you should start by brushing her teeth.

 5. Read bedtime stories about staying in bed